VietHoang1512/KPA/README.md

 ### Quick example

-Currently, a pretrained KPA encoder with [RoBERTa](https://arxiv.org/abs/1907.11692) backbone is available, which can be directly downloaded from Google Drive when initializing the `KeyPointAnalysis` instance.
+Currently, a pretrained KPA encoder with [RoBERTa](https://arxiv.org/abs/1907.11692) backbone is available, which can be automatically downloaded from Google Drive when initializing the `KeyPointAnalysis` instance.
 We used the 4 last hidden state representations of the [CLS] token as the whole sentence embedding and trained it with *TupletMarginLoss* and *IntraPairVarianceLoss* on the ArgKP dataset.
 For the code, see [main.py](scripts/main.py).

 ```python
 # Import needed libraries